 Table of Contents

-Restaurants in different parts of Brooklyn are listed on Google Maps as you scroll down the left side panel.
-Also, other restaurants can be found by moving maps.
+Restaurants in different parts of Brooklyn are listed on Google Maps as you scroll down the left-side panel.
+Also, other restaurants can be found by moving the maps.
 Thus, Google Maps allows you to reach many different businesses.

 What is Google Maps Query Search Limit?